dweb0/squarify-rs/README.md

 Rust implementation of the squarify algorithm.

-This is a direct translation of the python implementation by [here](https://github.com/laserson/squarify).
+This is a direct translation of the python implementation [here](https://github.com/laserson/squarify).
 All credit goes to these developers.

 ## Usage